 Their earn-in allows them to acquire up to 70% of the project by spending up to C$8 million; that’s C$7.3 million in exploration expenditures and C$700,000 in cash payments.

-They’re about halfway through the earn-in as we speak and have recently completed a large geophysical program which we’ll have news on soon.
+They’re about halfway through the earn-in as we speak and have recently completed a large geophysical program.
 We have a similar deal with Azincourt Energy at our East Preston Project whereby Azincourt can acquire 70% of the project by spending C$2.5 million and making $1 million in cash payments.

 These partnerships, which are key to our prospector generator model, serve as a sound and strategic way for us to ensure our projects are being advanced.
 In this case, they're being advanced using other people's money.